Coefficient Synthesis for Threshold Automata: Undecidability of Coefficient Synthesis

-It then follows that $\forall \bx \ \exists \by \ \xi(\bx,\by)$ is true iff for every assignment $X$ of the indeterminates of $\TA$, there exists an initial configuration $C$ such that $C$ can cover $end$ in $\TA[X]$.
-Since $\TA$ is acyclic, it follows that \begin{theorem} The non-negative coefficient synthesis problem for threshold automata is undecidable, even for acyclic threshold automata. \end{theorem}
+It then follows that $\forall \bx \ \exists \by \ \xi(\bx,\by)$ is true if and only if for every assignment $X$ of the indeterminates of $\TA$, there exists an initial configuration $C$ such that $C$ can cover $end$ in $\TA[X]$.
+Hence, the formula $\forall \bx \ \exists \by \ \xi(\bx,\by)$ is false if and only if there exists an assignment $X$ of the indeterminates of $\TA$ such that $\TA[X]$ does not cover $end$.
+Since $\TA$ is acyclic, we then get the following theorem. \begin{theorem} The non-negative coefficient synthesis problem for threshold automata is undecidable, even for acyclic threshold automata. \end{theorem}

 \begin{example} We illustrate the above reduction on an example.
 Suppose we have the formula